-Our summer newsletter will reach over 3k older people in July/August – contact us if you would like to place an advert or have ideas for inclusion.
+Hot off the press!
+BOPF Newsletter_summer17 will reach over 3k older people in August, plus thousands more working with older people.
+Contact us if you would like to place an advert or have ideas for inclusion for next time.
 And if you are 55+ in Bristol and want your own copy as a member, join us (free)!

 Read about our current funding situation on the news page.
 You can find details of how to donate here – please help us continue our work for some of the most vulnerable older people in Bristol.
 Please also help us tailor our work and secure new funding by taking part in our anonymous member survey